Insect Repellent Basics

 For more information on DEET:

-The World Health Organization recommends Picaridin, as well as DEET, for protection against mosquitos that carry diseases like Zika and the West Nile virus.
+The World Health Organization recommends Picaridin instect repellents, as well as DEET, for protection against mosquitos that carry diseases like Zika and the West Nile virus.
 It is a great DEET alternative and will not damage technical fabrics or gear.
 Besides repelling mosquitos, Picaridin is excellent for use against biting flies and is therefore sometimes referred to as "Fisherman's formula."
-Like DEET products, a Picaridin lotion lasts longer than a spray, and maintains efficacy up to 14 hours in a 20% formula.
+Like DEET products, a lotion like Sawyer Picaridin Insect Repellent Lotion lasts longer than a spray, and maintains efficacy up to 14 hours in a 20% formula.